Paullus Fabius Persicus: Life and career

 The first appearance of Persicus is in June of the year 15, when he was co-opted into the Arval Brethren aged c.
 15 to replace his then recently deceased father.
 Around the same time, he was also made a member of the College of Pontiffs and of the Sodales Augustales.
 He subsequently held the posts of quaestor under Tiberius and praetor, though the details of these posts are unknown.
 His next dated post is in 34, when he became ordinary consul with Lucius Vitellius, the father of the later Roman Emperor Vitellius, as his colleague.

 After his consulship, his next post was proconsul of Asia in the reign of Claudius (c.
 44).
 An edict written by Persicus from his time as proconsul of Asia survives, addressed to the Ephesians concerning issues in the worship of the Goddess Artemis.

 He seems to have died sometime in the reign of Claudius.

 Character

 According to Seneca the Younger, Persicus was a particularly vile person, who owed his career more to his ancestry than to his own merit.
-Ronald Syme adds, "He was also shunned by the virtuous and exemplary Julus Graecinus, the parent of Julius Agricola, unresponsive to the Narbonensian clientela of the Fabii."
+Ronald Syme adds, "He was also shunned by the virtuous and exemplary Julius Graecinus, the parent of Julius Agricola, unresponsive to the Narbonensian clientela of the Fabii."